IanSkelskey/Masks-of-Malik-Minecraft-Mod/README.md

 4. Run `gradlew build` to build the mod
 5. Run `gradlew runClient` to run the mod

+## Installation

+After running `gradlew build`, the mod jar file will be located in `build/libs/`.
+Copy the jar file to the `mods` folder of your Minecraft installation.

 ## Contributors

 - Ian Skelskey - Code